KDE/digikam-doc/right_sidebar/metadata_view.rst

     The metadata view preserve the filter settings depending of the file selected.
 This allow to compare quickly metadata contents between items to identify the differences.

-EXIF Tags
+Exif Tags
 ~~~~~~~~~

-EXIF stands for `Exchangeable image file format <https://en.wikipedia.org/wiki/Exif>`_.
+Exif stands for `Exchangeable image file format <https://en.wikipedia.org/wiki/Exif>`_.
 It was designed specifically for digital cameras.
 It allows a large amount of information about the photograph to be stored.
 This information describes the camera which took the image along with the settings (including date and time) in use when the image was taken.
 An in-line thumbnail can be included.

-EXIF format contains a set of marker sections named *Image File Directories* (IFD).
-The sections likely to be found in a normal EXIF file are as follows:
+Exif format contains a set of marker sections named *Image File Directories* (IFD).
+The sections likely to be found in a normal Exif file are as follows:

     - **Image Information**: contains general information about the image.